LeeXGreen/leexgreen.github.io/source/_posts/2014-01-13-windows-chrome.markdown

 }
 {% endcodeblock %}

-It seems like the second method (Chrome-specific media query) is more widely accepted, and it should (in theory) work with Google Web Fonts, although you'll obviously need to host the SVG file yourself.
+It seems like the second method (Chrome-specific media query) is more widely accepted, and it should (in theory) work with Google Fonts, although you'll obviously need to host the SVG file yourself.

 ####Notes